TurtleEngr/gitproj/doc/user-doc/config.md

     [/usr/share/doc/git-proj/config/gitconfig](..md)

 gitproj default variable values for all users and projects are defined in this file.
-The values are only copied at selected times and unless specified, they will only add missing vars, not change user or project vars.
+The values are only copied at selected times, and unless specified, they will only add missing vars, not change user or project vars.